drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 **Amass has built-in DNS resolvers.**

 To find ASNs from IPs and CIDRs from ASNs, use [WHOIS](#whois-asn-cidr).
-The below ASN and CIDR scans will take a long time to finish. **The results might not be all within your scope!**
+The below ASN and CIDR scans will take a long time to finish. **The results might not be all within your scope allowed by the client!**

 Gather subdomains from [ASN](https://www.arin.net/resources/guide/asn):